It's Perfectly Normal: Genre and style

-It’s Perfectly Normal can be classified as a health manual for upper-elementary and middle school audiences.
+It's Perfectly Normal can be classified as a health manual for upper-elementary and middle school audiences.
 According to the Booklist, Harris and Emberley associated a clear and accurate illustration with every description.
 However, the illustrations were also designed to be humorous so the book could be suitable for children.
-For example, in the panels that show female fertilization eggs traveling through the Fallopian tubes into the uterus, Harris shows the eggs screaming in joy as they travel.
+For example, in the panels that show female fertilization eggs traveling through the fallopian tubes into the uterus, Harris shows the eggs screaming in joy as they travel.
 Harris and Emberley worked closely together on books specifically on sexual health because of the sensitivity of the topic, to ensure that each drawing would be clear and well-made.

 The Horn Book Magazine states that the illustrations are done in a friendly style.
 Whether the person drawn is kissing or is participating in sexual intercourse, they are shown with a happy expression.
 On the other hand, this is one of the reasons why the book is constantly involved with controversy.

 Reception

-Appraisal
+Praise

-It’s Perfectly Normal has received many positive comments from various sources.
+It's Perfectly Normal has received many positive comments from various sources.
 The book has been praised for its frequently updated information.
 Robie Harris and Micheal Emberley constantly visit parents, teachers, librarians, doctors, nurses, psychologists, psychoanalysts, scientists and clergy for every new edition of the book published.
 Specifically, Harris makes sure that new details of AIDS prevention, birth control laws, gender, and sexual abuse are presented accurately in the book.
 Harris also mentioned that she talks with these specialists of what should be healthy and age appropriate for these children to stay informed and make healthy choices; she does this with the text and illustrations.
 Harris stated that she does this for the safety of adolescent children that want to learn more about their changing bodies and feelings.
 Although the internet is available for searching these topics, she says that there are many creepy and dangerous websites that are unfortunately accessible.
-Because of its up-to-date accuracy, It’s Perfectly Normal is even used at Harvard Medical School to teach students particular sex cells like the sperm and egg.

 Not only was the book praised for its reliability, but it was also commended for bringing awareness to children of puberty.
 According to Kirkus Reviews, it is a source of education that is slowing the spread of sexual diseases and ignorance.
 Other reviews said that the book is a useful resource that shares accurate information with a positive message about body changes and human sexuality.